 To ensure we plan the Borough's development and conservation effectively, we must determine how land will be used, where and what for.
 This involves looking at the needs of our communities now as well as assessing what they are likely to be in the future.

 Responsible planning involves a mix of new development, conserving areas and regenerating areas that have fallen into disrepair or disuse.
-There are a number of sites throughout the Borough that we are considering for regeneration.
+There are several sites throughout the Borough that we are considering for regeneration.
 This might be to boost the local economy, to provide shops and other community facilities or to meet local housing needs.

 The character of the Borough's historic towns and villages has evolved slowly over time.
 While we continue to develop our communities and environment to meet our needs, it is also important to conserve the area's rich heritage and character.
 Here you can find out more about how we do that to make sure we conserve and enhance important parts of our towns, villages, parkland and other open spaces.

 As trees are such an important part of our landscape, there is a variety of legislation to cover the way we manage them and our woodland areas.
-Here, you can find a range of information about tree management – from advice about protected trees to trees on your property and from trees in our conservation areas to building near trees.
+Here, you can find a range of information about tree management – from advice about protected trees, trees on your property, trees in our conservation areas, or building near trees.

 A sustainable new community is being planned for the North of Fareham, called Welborne.
-This will involve between 6500 and 7500 homes, workplaces, schools, open spaces, shops and local community services.
+This will involve providing up to 6,000 homes, workplaces, schools, open spaces, shops and local community services.
 On this section of the website you can find out more about the plans for this important development and how you can get involved to help shape the new community.